Krawuul/Krawuul/README.md

 Minion Invasion is a 2D tower defense game.
 It was made for my second year project with a team of 10 peoples.
 The goal is to defend your castle against hordes of enemies, by building different tower types and using spells wisely.

+Towers and upgrading was my main tasks, making them modular enough to create a lot of different types of towers with ease.
+I've also took some time profiling to optimize the game and UI for the InApp currency.

 ![MinionInvasionjpg](https://github.com/user-attachments/assets/d3f6ae42-9a71-45e6-8426-4db0e925d4c7)